zio/zio/docs/datatypes/contextual/index.md

 ```

-In the above example, we discard the fact that we can use the ZIO environment and utilize the `R` parameter of the `ZIO` data type.
-So instead we tried to write the application with the `Task` data type which ignore the ZIO environment.
-To create our application testable, we gathered all console functionalities into the same interface called, `Console` and implement that in another object called, `ConsoleLive`.
+In the above example, we discard the fact that we could use the ZIO environment and utilize the `R` parameter of the `ZIO` data type.
+So instead we tried to write the application with the `Task` data type, which ignores the ZIO environment.
+To create our application testable, we gathered all console functionalities into the same interface called `Console`, and implemented that in another object called `ConsoleLive`.
 Finally, at the end of the day, we provide the implementation of the `Console` service, i.e. `ConsoleLive`, to our application.

-**While this technique works for small programs, it doesn't scale.** Assume we have multiple services, and we use them in our application logic like bellow:
+**While this technique works for small programs, it doesn't scale.** Assume we have multiple services, and we use them in our application logic like below:

 ```scala
 def foo(